Microsoft Issues Rare Out-of-Band Emergency Windows Update For Processor Security Bugs - Slashdot

 Re: (Score:1)

-AMD getting the Patch despite not being vulnerable (Score:1)
+AMD getting the Patch despite not being vulnerable (Score:4, Insightful)

 Re: (Score:1)